matthew-scherf/Empirical-Non-Duality/README.md

 The time monotonicity result reinforces this.
 The causal graph defines 107 directed edges among 50 phenomena.
 The emergent time parameter T learns to respect these constraints, with T[i] < T[j] for causal edges i to j.
 This wasn't trained with explicit supervision on temporal ordering, just a soft penalty for violations.
 The system learns temporal structure that coheres with causal structure, implementing the Time_monotone axiom from the theory.

 These results are preliminary.
 A synthetic binary classification task on 200 samples doesn't prove the approach scales.
 But it demonstrates the proof of concept.
 Formal axioms from Isabelle/HOL can be operationalized as PyTorch losses.
-Training under these constraints produces systems that maintain the axiomatized structure.
-The learned representations are genuinely non-dual in a measurable, verifiable sense.
-The next questions become empirical.
-Does this scale to real datasets?
-MNIST, CIFAR, ImageNet?
-Does strong inseparability correlate with better bias metrics on fairness benchmarks?
-Does substrate grounding improve adversarial robustness?
-Do embeddings trained with emptiness constraints show different association patterns than standard word vectors?
-Does the frame-invariance of substrate predictions improve out-of-distribution generalization?

 But the fundamental question is answered.
-You can take machine-verified metaphysics, implement it as neural architecture, train it with standard methods, and get systems that maintain philosophical commitments while achieving task objectives.
-The gap between formal theory and practical AI is bridged.
+You can take machine-verified metaphysics, implement it as neural architecture, train it with standard methods, and get systems that maintain philosophical commitments while achieving task objectives, meaning the gap between formal theory and practical AI is bridged.
 The training curve shows it working.

 When inseparability goes from -0.017 to 0.693 over 15 epochs while accuracy goes from 50% to 100%, you're watching two things happen simultaneously: a network learning to classify, and a network learning to be non-dual.
 The formal axioms aren't constraints from outside the learning process, they're properties that emerge through it.
 This is what it looks like when philosophy becomes executable and execution validates philosophy.
-The numbers mean it works.
-The axioms hold.
-The theory compiles.
-Non-dual metaphysics runs as AI and maintains its structure while learning.
-That's the result.

 ---